Lyn-L/hliu/index.md

 ## Activities

 - **Guest Editor** of IJCV Special Issue on Open-World Visual Recognition.

+- **Guest Editor** of Electronics Special Issue on Adversarial Machine Learning: Attacks, Defenses and Security

 - **Guest Editor** of Electronics Special Issue on Multimedia Content Analysis, Management and Retrieval: Trends and Challenges.